luapower/luajit/luajit.md

 and avoid name clashes on Windows where shared libraries are not prefixed with `lib`.

-#### Linux and OSX
+The `!` symbol was implemented for Linux and OSX too.

-In Linux and OSX, luajit is a shell wrapper script that sets LUA_PATH and LUA_CPATH to acheive the same effect and assure isolation from system libraries.

 #### The current directory